godotengine/godot-docs/classes/class_viewport.rst

 :ref:`DebugDraw<enum_Viewport_DebugDraw>` **DEBUG_DRAW_OVERDRAW** = ``3``

 Objects are displayed semi-transparent with additive blending so you can see where they are drawing over top of one another.
 A higher overdraw means you are wasting performance on drawing pixels that are being hidden behind others.

+\ **Note:** When using this debug draw mode, custom shaders are ignored since all materials in the scene temporarily use a debug material.
+This means the result from custom shader functions (such as vertex displacement) won't be visible anymore when using this debug draw mode.

 .. _class_Viewport_constant_DEBUG_DRAW_WIREFRAME: